 died of a heart attack the day before.
 The conclave which followed his death was all about the Jesuit issue.

-In March Joseph, the eldest son of Empress Maria Theresa, came to Rome accompanied by his brother Leopold who was the Grand Duke of Tuscany; the two spent some time visiting Rome and its environs, but the purpose of their journey was to influence the outcome of the conclave:
+In March Austrian Emperor Joseph II came to Rome accompanied by his brother Leopold who was the Grand Duke of Tuscany; the two spent some time visiting Rome and its environs, but the purpose of their journey was to influence the outcome of the conclave:

-they met with the cardinals and told them that their mother would not
+they met with the cardinals and told them that their mother Maria Theresa would not

 adversely react if they decided to disband the Jesuit order.